Raynskhiri/Writeup/README.md

 - **Test Result:** Execute the payload and observe the result to read the contents of the `flag.txt` file: `Securinets{55t1_D0N3}`.

 <img src="img/8.png" alt="Payload 1" width="600" height="400">

+## Local File Inclusion (LFI0)

+### Confirmation of Local File Inclusion

+The title of this challenge, "Server Side Template Injection," coupled with the description, strongly suggests the use of the Jinja2 template engine in the web application.

+### What is a Local File Inclusion (LFI) vulnerability?

+> Local File Inclusion (LFI) allows an attacker to include files on a server through the web browser.
+This vulnerability exists when a web application includes a file without correctly sanitising the input, allowing and attacker to manipulate the input and inject path traversal characters and include other files from the web server.